 - a.
 Railroad, major highway, & river crossing engineering details & associated profiles should be explicit. - b.
 Construction notes should detail the size, location and types of conduits, vaults, cables/fibre or other facilities. - c.
 The method of construction (drilling, boring, ploughing, other) should be provided. - d.
 Profile view of the buried facilities that displays the depth of installation relative to grade and its position within the trench (trench and road crossing profiles) for all road types. - e.
 Caution notes that impact the safe installation of the facilities are to be included. - f.
 A plan view showing proposed running lines in relation to the streets, curbs, driveways, sidewalks and property lines. - g.
-Profiles of the running line at crossing locations or as otherwise dictated by the Approving Authority for permit acquisition.

-- h.
-Representation of new (bold) and existing (normal line weight) Proponent cables and duct. - 1) Text labeling the size (diameter) of all existing and new distribution cables shown on the drawing within the Construction Notes block. - i.
+Profiles of the running line at crossing locations or as otherwise dictated by the Approving Authority for permit acquisition. - h.
+Representation of new (bold) and existing (normal line weight) Proponent cables and duct. - i.
 Representation of other utilities' facilities if required by the Approving Authorities. - j.
 A Construction Notes block that identifies on an "arb by arb" basis the scope of work to be completed.
 This information includes (but is not limited to) where to install cable / conduit, vaults, and pits and the proposed method of construction for example. - k.
 Numeric "arbing" should be sequential throughout the entire project design drawing. - a.
 Arbs at match lines from drawing to drawing should be the same numeric value. - b.
 Each page requires beginning and ending arbs to show the construction identified on the page. - c.
-Where possible create match line at a permanent landmark (i.e. utility pole, pedestal, lot line). - I. All risers to aerial drawings should identify associated drawings by their designated drawing number. - m.
+Where possible create match line at a permanent landmark (i.e. utility pole, pedestal, lot line). - I. All risers to aerial drawings should identify associated drawings by their designated drawing number.

+m.
 Construction notes must be specific to the work activity identified in the limits of each individual page as noted by the beginning and ending arbs.
 If there is an ADDITIONAL NOTES Block, it must contain at a minimum the following mandatory notes as required by the Proponent: